 Learn to Draw is not a digital drawing app.
 There is no in-app canvas.
 Kids are not expected to draw on a screen.

-It is not a monitored or social app.
-There is no feed, no sharing, no comparing with other kids.
-Progress is private and local to the device.
+It is not a monitored or public social app.
+There is no public feed, sharing, or comparing with other kids.
+Progress and artwork uploads are private to the family vault database.

 Stack and Status